Boisea trivittata: Overwintering, sometimes in homes

 Eastern boxelder bugs are not universally considered pests within their native range.
 Eastern boxelder bugs are harmless to people and pets.

-During certain times of the year eastern boxelder bugs cluster together in large groups while sunning themselves on warm surfaces near their host tree (e.g. on rocks, shrubs, trees, and man-made structures).
+During certain times of the year, eastern boxelder bugs cluster together in large groups while sunning themselves on warm surfaces near their host tree (e.g. on rocks, shrubs, trees, and man-made structures).

 This is especially a problem in the fall when they are seeking a warm place to overwinter.
 Large numbers are often seen congregating on houses seeking an entry point.

 If they gain access, they remain inactive behind siding and inside of walls while the weather is cool.

 Once the home's heating system becomes active for the season, the insects may falsely perceive it to be springtime and enter inhabited parts of the home in search of food and water if there are any openings that allow them to do so.
-Once inside inhabited areas of a home, their excreta may stain upholstery, carpets, drapes, and they may feed on certain types of house plants.
+Once inside inhabited areas of a home, their excreta may stain upholstery, carpets, and drapes, and they may feed on certain types of houseplants.

 In the spring, the bugs leave their winter hibernation locations to feed and lay eggs on maple or ash trees.
 Clustered masses of eastern boxelder bugs may be seen again at this time, and depending on the temperature, throughout the summer.

-Their outdoor congregation habits and indoor excreta deposits are perceived as a nuisance by some people, therefore eastern boxelder bugs are often considered pests in those contexts.
+Some people perceive their outdoor congregation habits and indoor excreta deposits as a nuisance; therefore, eastern boxelder bugs are often considered pests in those contexts.

 The removal of boxelder trees and maple trees can help control boxelder bug populations, but can also result in the loss of a native tree.

-Providing ample native woodland or other natural landscape helps eastern boxelder bugs overwinter without becoming a nuisance, along with helping many other species within the same ecosystem such as ground bees also native to North America.
+Providing ample native woodland or other natural landscape helps eastern boxelder bugs overwinter without becoming a nuisance, along with helping many other species within the same ecosystem, such as ground bees, also native to North America.

 Relationship to agriculture and gardening

-Although they specialize on eating the seeds from maple, boxelder and ash, they may pierce other parts of the plant while feeding, but incidentally.
+Although they specialize in eating the seeds from maple, boxelder and ash, they may pierce other parts of the plant while feeding, but incidentally.

 They are not classified as an agricultural pest and are generally not considered injurious to ornamental plantings.

-They are known to damage some fruits in the fall when they leave their summer quarters in trees and seek areas to overwinter.
+They damage some fruits in the fall when they leave their summer quarters in trees and seek areas to overwinter.
 Feeding by the bugs produces dimples, scars, fruit deformation, corky tissue, and even premature fruit-drop in strawberries and some tree fruits.
 But they are not major agricultural pests.

 Predation by other animals

-Spiders are minor predators, but because of the boxelder bug's chemical defenses few birds or other animals will eat them.
-Boxelder bug populations are not affected by any major diseases or parasites.
+Spiders are minor predators, but because of the boxelder bug's chemical defenses, few birds or other animals will eat them.
+No major diseases or parasites affect Boxelder bug populations.